-But in your heart of hearts what you really want is for the reader to tell you your story/chapter/manuscript is good.
+But in your heart of hearts, what you really want is for the reader to tell you your story/chapter/manuscript is good.
 You are looking for positive feedback that will give you the motivation to keep writing, keep revising, and keep editing.

 You want the positive energy that'll allow you to keep going.